Snake-Sanders/config-dev/docs/03_iterm.md

 5. Power Level 10k

-This is to change the console style.
-I installed with homebrew
+Power Level 10k changes the console style.
+Go to:

 https://github.com/romkatv/powerlevel10k

-The installation with brew does not work, it cant find the installed package in the path, so I install it directly from source.
+Note: The installation with `brew` **does not work**, it can't find the installed package in the path.

+I install it directly from source.

-notice how I checkout the directly under Oh my zsh directory:
+notice how this checks out the repo directly under `Oh my zsh` themes directory:

     git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ${ZSH_CUSTOM:-$HOME/.oh-my-zsh/custom}/themes/powerlevel10k